dima24kmagic/ch-downloader/README.md

 1) cd to dir with executable
 2) type in terminal:
 ./ch-downloader
 3) You will see the prompt for course link:
 Paste link for a course
-4)Paste a link for course page ex. https://coursehunters.net/course/terminal-i-komandnaya-stroka-dlya-ne-tehnarey
+4) Paste a link for course page ex. https://coursehunters.net/course/terminal-i-komandnaya-stroka-dlya-ne-tehnarey
-5)Next you will see prompt, download all coursesm or not *if you type y/yes (case unsensitive) tool gonna download all courses
+5) Next you will see prompt, download all courses, or not
+*if you type y/yes (case unsensitive)
+tool gonna download all courses
 *if you gonna type no you will see prompt for selecting courses for download

 for downloading courses just type course № and separate them with plus(+) sign
 example: